5- Driving on a Quiet Street

 - Check the rearview mirror for any potential hazards behind the car.

-- If it’s an intersection with traffic signals, identify who has the green light.
+- If it’s an intersection with traffic signals, identify who has the right-of-way.

 - If turning, put on the turn signal four seconds before making the turn.